tj800x/pony-base32/README.md

       env.out.print(Base32.decode[String iso]("MZXW6YTBOI======")?)
     end
 ```

 ## Notes
 * An error is raised during decoding if the string is not a valid Base32 encoded string.
+* The library does not currently support the Base32Hex alphabet.

 ## Installation